What kind of work will my kids be doing?

 Who will supervise my children?

 We intend for each group to have an Adult Leader and a Student Leader (generally Junior and Seniors in High School).
-Your child will never, under any circumstances, be left by themselves or be required to interact with those they are serving.
+Your child will never, under any circumstances, be left by themselves, or be required to interact with those they are serving without an adult leader present.
 The protection and safety of your children is our PRIMARY concern.

 Will parents be allowed to observe / participate?